How to Reduce Body Heat? | 8 Super Effective Tips

 8. Treat Sun Damage:

 UV light makes the skin dull thus causing photoaging in the form of coarse skin, brown spots, pigmentation, and wrinkles.
-When sunlight comes in direct contact with the skin it causes skin damage like inflammation and irritation.
+When sunlight comes in direct contact with the skin it causes damage to it like inflammation and irritation.
 Soothe your skin, apply cooling balms.
 Apply and re-apply sunscreen every two hours when in doubt.
 Use skin age-fighting products to undo any damage to your skin.

 I hope this brief article helps you to stay hydrated in summer.